 Roussanne is a traditional ingredient in the white wines of France’s northern Rhône Valley, where typically it is blended with the more widely grown Marsanne.
-Known for its fine acidity and ‘haunting aroma’, likened by some tasters to herbal tea, it is also found in the south of France, Italy and Australia, but this late-ripening variety is extremely scarce in New Zealand, with only 0.2 hectares bearing in 2015.
+Known for its fine acidity and ‘haunting aroma’, likened by some tasters to herbal tea, it is also found in the south of France, Italy and Australia, but this late-ripening variety is extremely scarce in New Zealand, with only 0.2 hectares bearing in 2019, north of Auckland.

-Sauvignon Blanc is by far New Zealand’s most extensively planted grape variety, in 2015 comprising nearly 57 per cent of the bearing national vineyard.
-Almost 90 per cent of all the vines are concentrated in Marlborough, with further significant plantings in Hawke’s Bay, Nelson, Canterbury and Wairarapa.
-Between 2005 and 2015, the area of bearing Sauvignon Blanc vines surged from 7277 hectares to 20,159 hectares.
+Sauvignon Blanc is by far New Zealand’s most extensively planted variety, in 2019 comprising 59.9 per cent of the bearing national vineyard.
+Almost 90 per cent of the vines are concentrated in Marlborough, with further significant plantings in Hawke’s Bay, Nelson, Canterbury and Wairarapa.
+Between 2005 and 2019, the area of bearing Sauvignon Blanc vines will surge from 7277 hectares to 22,868 hectares.

 There are two key styles of Sauvignon Blanc produced in New Zealand.
 Wines handled entirely in stainless steel tanks – by far the most common – place their accent squarely on their fresh, direct fruit flavours.
 Alternatively, many top labels are handled principally in tanks, but 5 to 15 per cent of the blend is barrel-fermented, adding a touch of complexity without subduing the wine’s fresh, punchy fruit aromas and flavours.

-The general switch since the 2001 vintage from corks to screwcaps has also boosted the longevity of the wines.
+The swing since the 2001 vintage from corks to screwcaps has also boosted the longevity of the wines.
 Rather than running out of steam, many are still highly enjoyable at two years old.

 The Sémillon variety is beset by a similar problem to Chenin Blanc.
 Despite being the foundation of outstanding white wines in Bordeaux and Australia, Sémillon is out of fashion in the rest of the world, and in New Zealand its potential is still largely untapped.
-The area of bearing Sémillon vines contracted markedly between 2007 and 2015, from 230 to 72 hectares.
+The area of bearing Sémillon vines has contracted markedly between 2007 and 2019, from 230 to 43 hectares.

-A Portuguese variety traditionally grown on the island of Madeira, Verdelho preserves its acidity well in hot regions, yielding enjoyably full-bodied, lively, lemony wines in Australia.
-It is still extremely rare in New Zealand, with 9 hectares of bearing Verdelho vines in 2015, mostly in Hawke’s Bay.
+A Portuguese variety traditionally grown on the island of Madeira, Verdelho preserves its acidity well in hot regions, yielding enjoyably full-bodied, lively, lemony table wines in Australia.
+It is still extremely rare in New Zealand, with only 7 hectares of bearing Verdelho vines in 2019, mostly in Hawke’s Bay and Auckland.

-A German crossing of Gewürztraminer and Müller-Thurgau, Würzer is extremely rare in New Zealand, with 0.4 hectares of bearing vines in 2015, all in Nelson, where Seifried has ‘a few rows’ at its Redwood Valley vineyard.
+A German crossing of Gewürztraminer and Müller-Thurgau, Würzer is extremely rare in New Zealand, with 0.4 hectares of bearing vines in 2019, all in Nelson, where Seifried has ‘a few rows’ at its Redwood Valley Vineyard.